 FICO Score: Don’t Get Fancy and Stick to the Facts

-Proponents of furnished data might point to a growing list of innovations and adaptations FICO Scores have incorporated to create an entry point to credit access for those without scorable credit histories.
-UltraFICO Score expands on the FICO Score built on traditional credit data by empowering consumers to link checking, savings, or money market accounts to their scores.
+Proponents of furnished data might point to a growing list of innovations and adaptations that have been incorporated to create an entry point to credit access for those without scorable credit histories.
+UltraFICO Score expands on the score built on traditional credit data by empowering consumers to link checking, savings, or money market accounts to their scores.
 The firm estimates that 15 million consumers in the U.S. could benefit.
 FICO Score XD leverages alternative data such as mobile and landline phones, utilities, and subscription service payments are incorporated into FICO Score XD.
-The through-line of these evolutionary advancements is “reliable data” from trusted partners combined with a scoring technique that stays true to the original FICO Score’s design, 30 years successful.
+The through-line of these evolutionary advancements is “reliable data” from trusted partners combined with a scoring technique that stays true to the original score’s design, 30 years successful.

 In his closing remarks, Riley offered three poignant reminders: